Published February 14 2023, last revised March 14 2025.

 The message was clear.
 ‘The Unvaccinated’ were morally defective.
 They were selfish.
 They were preventing you from getting back to ‘normal’.
 In the exact same breath they pushed the expectation of ‘normal’ further and further into obscurity.

 That Christmas, a video of our prime minister on a french language talk show resurfaced.
-He betrayed a bottomless well of contempt for the every day Canadians who had the strength to disagree with his lock-down and vaccine mandates.
+He betrayed a bottomless well of contempt for the every day Canadians who had the strength to question the mandates.
 He followed up his disparaging remarks by posing the horrifying question to the host:

 Communities and families started to crack under pressure.
-For millions of Canadians daily life appeared like a fever dream from the highest office to our neighborhoods.
+For millions of Canadians daily life appeared like a fever dream from the highest office to our neighbourhoods.

 The main stream media, plumb with $600,000,000 dollars in “assistance” from the government, piled on, stoking the flames.